-Despite our continued concerns about schedules, the ISRP notes that Bonneville and the Council have made significant progress to formalize the ISRP's role.
-In fact, the ISRP's understanding of the decision on the revised Mainstem/Systemwide proposals is that the Council, Bonneville, and NOAA Fisheries were very responsive to the ISRP's project specific and programmatic recommendations.
-We look forward to a continued role in this process and in assisting the Independent Scientific Advisory Board in its likely review of the RME Framework document.
+We look forward to a continued role in this process and joining the Independent Scientific Advisory Board in a likely review of the RME Framework document.
 This regional effort to establish a scientifically sound, cost-effective, and long-term RME plan for the Columbia River Basin is an endeavor of paramount importance.